 We will gain informed consent from all individuals we collect and hold data on.

 What type of information is collected from you?

 Service Users: your name, address, email address, telephone number, health and social care information, agencies you work with, next of kin details, emergency contacts, demographics, text, photos, video.

 Website Users: IP address, and information regarding what pages are accessed and when.
 If you make a donation online or purchase a product from us, your card information is not held by us, it is collected by our third-party payment processors, who specialise in the secure online capture and processing of credit/debit card transactions.

-Volunteers & Trustees: identity documents, recruitment and application info, contact details, references, health information, next of kin
+Volunteers & Trustees: identity documents, recruitment and application info, contact details, references, health information and next of kin contact details.

-1 in a Million and donors: Name, and contact details, email telephone, address and details to process Gift Aid payment references for donations and online payments.
+1 in a Million and donors: Name and contact details such as email, telephone, address and details to process Gift Aid payment references for donations and online payments.

 How is your information used?

 We may use your information to: